jake1412/2025WI_MSAI_437/README.md

-# CS449 in Winter 2023
+# MSAI437 for Winter2025

-Class materials for CS449
+Class materials for MSAI437

 Course designed by Bryan Pardo